veryalien/mycobit/myconanobit/README.md

 This version of mycobit is for the Kittenbot nanobit, a micro:bit in an Arduino nano compatible pin package.

-This is currently just a proof of concept version as there are a few show-stoppers, but it's possible to use with huge workarounds...
+This is currently just a proof of concept version as there are a few show-stoppers for general use, but it's possible to use with a few very technical workarounds...

 #### No Display

 There is no built-in LED matrix on the nanobit.
 However, all the row and column pins are accessible, so you could build one yourself.
 The only issue there is that the micro:bit has a 5x5 LED matrix display but it's actually accessed as a 3x9 matrix with 2 LEDs missing on one row!
 There is at least one breakout board for the nanobit that adds a LED matrix, but this only seems to be available in Thailand.
-I'm in the process of laying out a breadboard version of an add-on LED matrix, I'll report back when it's all working.
+I'm in the process of planning out a breadboard version of an add-on LED matrix, I'll report back when it's all working.

 #### No (visible) built-in editor